 Explore techniques to lead, inspire, and direct the cast and crew's creative energies.

 The guiding force of any narrative film is the director.
-This weeklong course is for emerging film directors interested in the craft, process and techniques of directing.
+This intimate and immersive weeklong course is for emerging film directors interested in the craft, process and techniques of directing.

 As a director, everyone looks to you for the answers.
 Everyone.
 Your actors require you to be any combination of mother, father, therapist, coach, friend and fan.
 The hardest part of stepping into this role is you don’t get a lot of practice before you actually have the experience of making a movie.
 Even as you’re dealing with everyone’s questions and insecurities, you’re having to navigate your own.
 Preparation is the key to being confident on a set.

 In our virtual classroom, you will explore and practice casting, rehearsal techniques, as well as script and scene analysis.
 Discover how to constructively communicate with your collaborators, overcome distractions, and break through the obstacles that keep you from being the most effective director and visual storyteller that you can be.

 You will learn how to approach a script from a director’s perspective, how to conduct auditions and practice working with actors (via Zoom with actors connected from their own locations).
 Other key crew members will visit the class and discuss their perspective on the dynamics of effective collaboration.
 Case studies and looking at scenes and dailies from the instructor’s past work will inspire discussion of how the choices a director makes in blocking and working with the cinematographer amplify a scene’s emotional impact.